gandooke/JupyterMxNet/README.md

 - [x] Create your first Jupyter notebook
 - [ ] Import an image from S3 into your notebook
 - [ ] Import an audio file from S3 into your notebook
+- [ ] Restore and backup your notebooks from S3
+- [ ] Call AWS Service APIs from your notebook
 - [ ] Clone MXNet sample notebooks
 - [ ] Explore MXNet sample notebooks

 After going through this tutorial you should be able to stand up a fully functional Jupyter notebook on the AWS Deep Learning AMI and use MXNet to run and create your own deep learning architectures.
+See the ConfiguringJupyterOnAmazonDeepLearningAMI file in this repository for an introduction to using Jupyter and to finish the rest of the To-Do section.

 Work Hard, Have Fun, and, Make History!